 What’s funny is that he didn’t known anything about a single one of the businesses before he bought them.
 He learned early on that hiring people who did know about those businesses and that he felt he could trust went a long way towards making them successful.
 He did all of this without a college degree, and he always shunned, as much as possible, computers.
 It was a long time before he owned a cell phone.

-However, he said his biggest boost comes from self promoting himself as often as he can.
-To whit, one thing he does is hands out at least 500 business cards a month.
-Now, this works out better for him that for most of us because on all of his business cards are at least two pictures of these custom cars he makes for celebrities and rich people all around the world, with the least expensive being sold for $90,000, the most expensive going for $300,000.
-I’d be handing out my cards at a rapid pace if I had that as part of my legacy also.
+His biggest boost locally came from self promoting himself as often as he could.
+He was one of those guys who broke today’s networking rules in that he handed out at least 500 business cards a month.
+This actually work out better for him that for most people because on all of his business cards were at least two pictures of these custom cars he used to make for celebrities and rich people all around the world, with the least expensive being sold for $90,000, the most expensive going for $300,000.
+I used to have one of them with a picture of Shaquille O’Neal next to it; Shaq bought one on the high end. lol I’d be handing out my cards at a rapid pace if I had that as part of my legacy :-).